-Oyotunji African Village has been the principal focus of numerous academic studies and mentioned in a multiplicity of educational and African cultural journals, publications and texts.
-The works of African Studies, Religious Studies and Anthropology tracks of national educational institutions have contributed to the mass media and greater public's further understanding of the Orisa-Vodun spiritual systems and Yoruba of West Africa ancestral traditions.
+Oyotunji African Village has been the principal focus of numerous academic studies and mentioned in multiple educational and African cultural journals, publications and texts.
+The works of national educational institutions on African Studies, Religious Studies and Anthropology, have contributed to the mass media and greater publics' further understanding of the Orisa-Vodun spiritual systems and Yoruba of West Africa ancestral traditions.

 It is for this very reason that we warmly welcome all educational institutions into Oyotunji African Village to study the New World Yoruba; their customs and practices.